Derriford Hospital makes surgery safety improvements

 The inspection followed concerns raised after six serious incidents - referred to as "never events" because they should never happen - at the hospital within six months.

-These included four swabs being left inside patients.'Increased risks'
+These included four swabs being left inside patients.

 The CQC report into the February inspection, published earlier, found the trust was in breach of three essential standards.